csaba-nagy/secret-server/README.md

   "expiresAfterViews": 1
 }
 ```
+> secret: Your secret text

+> expiresAfter: The value refers to the secret lifetime in minutes.

+> expireFterViews: It refers to the number of the available views.
+If it decreased to 0, the secret is no longer available.

-> The secrets cannot be accessable and will be deleted from the database when they expired.
+> The secrets will be deleted from the database when they expired.

 **Response format**
 > The API is sending responses in JSON format and this is the only available option for now.